DannyXjsu/acpower-sound/README.md

 ## Performance
-You can use the lite mode with the mute option to measure the time it takes the program to run, I think it's about as fast, and as light on resources as I can make.
+You can use the lite mode with the mute option to measure the time it takes the program to run, I think it's about as fast and as light on resources as I can make.